Texas Overtime Claims Lawyers

 The Fair Labor Standards Act (FLSA) is a federal law which requires that most employees who work more than 40 hours in a week receive overtime pay.
 Very often, employers do not pay workers overtime even if they are entitled to it.
 This is illegal and employers who act with such disregard for the FLSA hurt their workers by withholding money that they have earned.

 If your employer has not paid you an overtime rate of at least time and a half for each hour worked in a week over 40, you may be able to hold it responsible for paying you the money you are owed.
-The Texas unpaid overtime claims lawyers of Leichter Law Firm PC, can help you determine whether or not you have a valid case.
-Call (956) 205-0884 to learn more.
+The Texas Unpaid Overtime Claims Lawyers of Leichter Law Firm PC, can help you determine whether or not you have a valid case.
+If you have worked overtime in Texas and not received the appropriate pay, contact the Texas unpaid overtime attorneys of the Leichter Law Firm PC by calling (956) 205-0884.

 Employees Who are Denied Overtime Pay